linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 6) "example_other_data"
     {{< /output >}}

-#### Checking for Fields
+#### Check for Fields

 To verify whether a field exists in a hash, you can use the `HEXISTS` command.
-Provide the command with a hash and a field name, and the command returns `1` for true (the field exists in the hash) or `0` for false (the field does not exist in the hash):
+Provide the command with a hash and a field name.
+The command returns `1` for true (the field exists in the hash) or `0` for false (the field does not exist in the hash).

     HEXISTS example_user_hash username